 Legal copyright guidelines must be followed with all media production projects.
 Schools are cautioned against videotaping productions and making copies for parents when the content is copyrighted material and permission has not been granted by the producer/publisher of the play, musical, or holiday performance.
-(See Gary Becker Online on the Santa Rosa District Web Page).
-A Santa Rosa County email username and password are needed for access to this document.

 United States Copyright Office